themesberg/flowbite-react/docs/content/components/tooltips.md

 ---
 layout: home
-title: Tailwind CSS Tooltip - Flowbite
+title: React Tooltip - Flowbite
 description: Use the following Tailwind CSS powered tooltips to show extra content when hovering or focusing on an element
 group: components
 toc: true